tduncan/tduncan.github.io/_posts/2020-05-11-game-of-life-intro.md

 |   | * |   |        |   |   |   |        |   | * |   |       |   |   |   |
 +---+---+---+        +---+---+---+        +---+---+---+       +---+---+---+
 ```
-There are even self-replicating that have been discovered that move across the grid call spaceships!
-All of this organic
+There are even self-replicating patterns that have been discovered that move across the grid call spaceships!
+All of
-behavior is formed out of just the 4 simple rules laid out above.
+this organic behavior is formed out of just the 4 simple rules laid out above.
 Super cool!

 Conway's Game of Life is deceptively deep!
 We could go on forever, but what I'm really hoping to do is use the problem
 as a demonstration of Test Driven Development, which is exactly what we'll do in the next post.